 Overview

+Founded in 1854 in Paris, France by Louis Vuitton, Louis Vuitton developed into a distinct label.
+Louis Vuitton traces its origins to 1854 when its namesake founder opened a workshop on Rue Neuve des Capucines in Paris.
 Beyond leather goods, Louis Vuitton invests heavily in craftsmanship and innovation.
-Its workshops across France, Italy, Switzerland and Texas train artisans through the LVMH Institut des Métiers d’Excellence and preserve savoir‑faire The brand continues to develop lightweight luggage and accessories to suit modern travel while expanding into perfumes and watches.
-By 2025 the company aims for all leather to be Leather Working Group certified and to eliminate single‑use plastics demonstrating a blend of tradition and sustainability.
+Its workshops across France, Italy, Switzerland and Texas train artisans through the LVMH Institut des Métiers d’Excellence and preserve savoir-faire The brand continues to develop lightweight luggage and accessories to suit modern travel while expanding into perfumes and watches.

 Philosophy

 Louis Vuitton’s philosophy is grounded in craftsmanship, innovation and the art of travel.
-The house sees its mission as embodying the pinnacle of French Art de Vivre, melding tradition with modern design so that products fuse functionality and elegance This ethos manifests in the constant refinement of materials and locks that made its trunks iconic and in the contemporary reinterpretation of historic motifs by artistic directors.
+The house sees its mission as embodying the pinnacle of French Art de Vivre, melding tradition with modern design so that products fuse functionality and elegance This ethos manifests in the constant refinement of materials and locks that made its trunks signature and in the contemporary reinterpretation of historic motifs by artistic directors.

 Disclaimer